smallmedia/ckan/README.md

 3. From the `/vagrant` directory (which is the default), run `paster serve /etc/ckan/default/ckan.ini`
 4. Visit the app at http://192.168.33.10:5000/

-## Working with paster on local
+## Working with paster on local or live

+* To create a sysadmin account:
+  1. `. /home/vagrant/bin/activate` (local) or `. /webapps/iod-ckan/bin/activate` (staging/live)
+  2. change directory to `/webapps/iod-ckan/iod-ckan` (staging/live)
-* To create a sysadmin account, run: `paster sysadmin add myusername -c /etc/ckan/default/ckan.ini`
+  3. run `paster sysadmin add myusername -c /etc/ckan/default/ckan.ini`

 * If you build a new extension remember to run the installation commands before adding it to plugins list in the config file:
   1. `. /home/vagrant/bin/activate` (local) or `. /webapps/iod-ckan/bin/activate` (staging/live)
   2. `cd ckanext-nameofextension/`